FriesischScott/UncertaintyQuantification.jl/docs/src/manual/bayesianupdating.md

 ![](tmcmc.svg)

 The resulting scatter plot shows how TMCMC is able to sample both peaks of the bimodal target distribution.
-The standard implementation of TMCMC uses a multivariate Gaussian proposal distribution centred at each $\theta_i$ with covariance matrix $\Sigma$ estimated from the current likelihood scaled by a factor $\beta^2$.
-This scaling factor defaults to $0.2$ as suggested by the authors, but can optionally be passed to the constructor as a fourth argument.
+The standard implementation of TMCMC uses a multivariate Gaussian proposal distribution centred at each ``\theta_i`` with covariance matrix ``\Sigma`` estimated from the current likelihood scaled by a factor ``\beta^2``.
+This scaling factor defaults to ``0.2`` as suggested by the authors, but can optionally be passed to the constructor as a fourth argument.
 Application of different MCMC Algorithms nested in the TMCMC give rise to variants of the algorithm.
 For example, it is possible to use the previously introduced `SingleComponentMetropolisHastings` resulting in `SingleComponentTransitionalMarkovChainMonteCarlo`.

 !!! note "Note"
     `SingleComponentTransitionalMarkovChainMonteCarlo` is currently not available but planned for implementation.